Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setups/Setup US Market Instance.md

 After the [[Standard Product]] Template has been imported, Follow the **US_WAGE_HOUR_AND_HOL Template Instructions** to implement US wage rules.

 The [[Standard Product]] template contains much of the functional policies involved with the defined features.
-The US Wage, Hour and Holiday [[template]] will include a series of templates making up the US Product.
+The US Wage, Hour and Holiday [[Template]] will include a series of templates making up the US Product.
 Each template is presented in series.
 You can navigate among them through the drop-down on the upper-right.
 On the panel for the last template in the series, clicking the button “Import” causes all the templates to be imported using the parameter selections that have been made.

 ### Step 6: Add Demo Data